When your team is full of engaged and performing employees, everything just works.

 We also have company subscriptions to Masterclass, DigitalMarketer, and other learning sites where anyone can take a class and get certified if they wish to do so.
 People who take these courses learn something new and then they bring those skills back to their teams and implement them.
 It’s a win-win!

 On top of that, we encourage our employees to take part in our own learning programs.
-They can join in on live sessions for our Master Business Courses, jump on a Scaling Up live session, or take some time to learn from our many courses The Edge.
+They can join in on live sessions for our Master Business Courses, jump on a Scaling Up live session, or take some time to learn from our many courses on The Edge.

 The best way to approach learning and development for your team is to have a clear roadmap in mind.
 You’ll want to establish clear goals for this initiative, choose a learning format, and set learning KPIs.